fritz-pal/Botpal/README.md

 ### Mod commands:
 - !blacklist or !blacklistsong: Adds a song to the blacklist.
+- !blacklistartist: Adds an artist to the blacklist.
+- !blacklistuser: Bans a user from song requests.
 - !forceskip: Forces the skipping of the current song.
 - !volume or !vol: Changes the volume of the music.
-- !api-key: Manually changes the API key.
 - !createreward: Creates the custom reward for song requests return the ID to be put into the environment variable.